 Carbon fibers are known for their excellent mechanical properties, such as tensile strength 4900 MPa, and modulus of elasticity of 230,000 MPA, as shown in Table 4.3.
 Therefore, we decided to use carbon fiber as reinforcing agent for PET-B and PET-T blends to improve the mechanical properties of these blends.
 We explored two unique systems, 1) incorporating carbon fiber without a chain extender and 2) with chain extenders.
 Furthermore, carbon fiber of 0.5 inches, 1 inch, and 2 inches in length at two different concentrations (1% and 3% carbon fiber loading) were explored.

 Tensile strength: For PET-B /20%PET-T, the tensile strength was 60.1 MPa.
 For carbon fiber-reinforced samples, at 1% carbon fiber loading, we observed that as the fiber length increased from 0.5 inches to 1 inch, the tensile strength increased from 65.9 MPa to 71.6 MPa but then decreased significantly to 61.9 MPa for 2 in fiber.
 The enhancement of tensile strength with fiber length up to 1 inch is due to the improved stress transfer from the matrix to the carbon fiber in the matrix.
-Longer fibers offer better load bearing. .
-But when the fiber length goes beyond a critical threshold (more than 1 inches), a diminished load transfers.
-This is probably loading due to the improper mixing of longer fibers in the matrix especially at low loading of 1%, which may have led to weak spots in the samples.
+Longer fibers offer better load bearing.
+But when the fiber length goes beyond 1 inch, a diminished load transfers happen.
+The loading issue may be attributed to inadequate mixing of longer fibers within the matrix, particularly at a low loading level of 1%.
+This could have resulted in the formation of weak spots in the samples.

 For 3% carbon fiber loading, the tensile strength was 71.5 MPa for 0.5-inch fibers, 72.1 MPa for 1-inch fibers, and 74.7 MPa for 2-inch fibers, showing a continuous upward trend in tensile strength with increasing fiber length.
 This improvement is attributed to the higher carbon fiber content, which provides sufficient reinforcement to resist tensile stress and deformation.